1725 English cricket season: Matches on 15 and 20 July

-Gage's letter is archived in the West Sussex Record Office at Goodwood House.
+Gage's letter is archived in the West Sussex Record Office, on Orchard Street in Chichester.
 Other than the date and Gage's team having been defeated, nothing is known about the match on the 15th.
 Gage was a Member of Parliament who represented the former constituency of Seaford from 1722 until his death on 23 April 1744.

-The match on the 20th was to be played at Richmond's Goodwood estate, but the report in the Daily Journal newspaper on 21 July confirms Bury Hill (then called Berry Hill), near Arundel, as the venue.
+The match on the 20th was to be played at Richmond's Goodwood estate, but the report in a Daily Journal newspaper on 21 July confirms Bury Hill (then called Berry Hill), near Arundel, as the venue.
+The teams are now known as the 2nd Duke of Richmond's XI and Sir William Gage's XI.
 The match, played before "a vast Concourse of People", was hosted by Thomas Howard, 8th Duke of Norfolk, who gave a ball at Arundel Castle in the evening.
-The newspaper said Richmond's team "got the Victory above Forty, which was thought very much" and went on to praise the two teams as "the best that ever was seen to Play".
+The newspaper said Richmond's XI "got the Victory above Forty, which was thought very much", and went on to praise the two teams as "the best that ever was seen to Play".